 Good and Bad of Home Rule

-The British government, alarmed at the rapid escalation of the situation in Ireland, started considering its military options, but those options became somewhat limited when army officers at the main military headquarters threatened to resign their commissions if they were ordered to move against unionists.
+The British government, alarmed at the rapid escalation of the situation in Ireland, started considering its military options.
+However, those options became somewhat limited when army officers at the main military headquarters threatened to resign their commissions if they were ordered to move against unionists.

 Creation of an Organisation that Supported Irish Volunteers